Our Favourite Spoken Hebrew Language Learning Resources

 There are plenty of resources around for learning classical Hebrew.
-But surprisingly, there are relatively few good resources online for learning spoken Hebrew — free or paid.
+But surprisingly, there are relatively few good resources online for learning spoken Hebrew.

 I’ve been working on a new experiment in 80/20 learning where I try to learn ten sentences a day and record myself saying them.
 Results are good so far and I’ll record a final video when I’m done.
 (Update: done!)

-These are the best resources I’ve found around the web and app stores for learning Hebrew, and I what I used to learn what I did.
+These are the best resources I’ve found around the web and app stores to learn Hebrew, and what I used to learn what I did.
+Most of them are free (and free ones take you quite far).

 But despite being very Web 1.0, it remains one of the most useful spoken Hebrew resources on the internet.
 This is because: